library(tidyverse)1 Introduction

 df <- df[order(df$pH_KCl, decreasing = TRUE), ]

-# 4. Keep only the first 15 rows with highest pH
+# 4. Keep only the first 15 rows with the highest pH

 # 5. Print the resulting subset to see which forest types grow in the high pH soils and if they have rather low or high productivity